ANCSLEEP BLOG

 The types of insomnia are threefold: secondary insomnia, primary insomnia, and Fatal Familial Insomnia.

 Fatal Familial Insomnia: This is the rarest type of insomnia wherein insomnia is a genetic condition passed down from family member to family member.
-The symptoms for Fatal Familial Insomnia include worsening sleeplessness over time, hallucinations, and delusions.
+The symptoms of Fatal Familial Insomnia include worsening sleeplessness over time, hallucinations, and delusions.
 Cases of FFI appear symptomatically similar to dementia.

 Insomnia Statistics